 Why TikTok is on the road to success

 TikTok is growing rapidly.
-The platform currently has more than 500 million monthly active users worldwide.
-Roughly 30 per cent of them use it daily.
+The platform currently has more than 1.5 billion users worldwide.
+On average, they spend 52 minutes per day on the app.

 The platform seems to be growing on older people too, but the majority of users are still young people under the age of 30, similarly to musical.ly’s user base.

 This is why TikTok is relevant primarily for companies whose target group is rather young.
 This demographic can be reached through TikTok, if you adhere to the site’s rules.

 Right now, a number of companies are already using TikTok or its Chinese counterpart, Douyin, for marketing.
 Especially influencer marketing and hashtag challenges are proving to be successful strategies:

 - Adidas’ lifestyle brand, Adidas Neo, published multiple clips on Douyin, featuring celebrities and influencers in Adidas Neo clothes.